Irrelon/ForerunnerDB/readme.md

 ```

 ### Specifying a Primary Key Up-Front
+> If no primary key is specified ForerunnerDB uses "_id" by default.

 On requesting a collection you can specify a primary key that the collection should be
 using.
 For instance to use a property called "name" as the primary key field: